Snooz82/robotframework-datadriver/Readme.rst

 &{DataDriver_DATA_DICT}
 ~~~~~~~~~~~~~~~~~~~~~~~

-A dictionary that contains the same data as the list, with the test names as keys.
+A dictionary as suite variable that contains the same data as the list, with the test names as keys.

 .. code :: json